apache/parquet-format/Compression.md

 If any ambiguity arises when implementing this format, the implementation provided by the [zlib compression library](https://zlib.net/) is authoritative.

+Readers should support reading pages containing multiple GZIP members, however, as this has historically not been supported by all implementations, it is recommended that writers refrain from creating such pages by default for better interoperability.

 ### LZO

 A codec based on or interoperable with the